arashafazeli/RestApi-Task/README.md

 This command will send 1000 requests with a concurrency of 100 to the /test endpoint
 ## Database Connection Status:
  Monitor the health of the database connection to ensure the service can successfully connect and interact with the database.

-## HTTP Status Codes:
- Monitor the distribution of HTTP status codes returned by the service.
-This metric helps identify any abnormal or unexpected responses.

 ## Endpoint Availability:
  Track the availability of critical endpoints.
 This metric ensures that the service is accessible and functioning correctly.